Cascaded Context Enhancement Network for Automatic Skin Lesion Segmentation: Experiments

+For the ISIC-2018 dataset, our work also achieves state-of-the-art performance with the best average JA score of $83.4\%$.
+As shown in Table \ref{t2018}, the performances are averagely improved by $4.0\%$ and $3.8\%$ compared with the AG-Net and CE-Net, respectively.
+Compared to the latest DAGAN and CPF-Net, benefiting from the guidance and integration of context, our method also shows a competitive advantage.
+This proves that effective long-range contextual information preservation has an important impact on the fine segmentation results.

-\subsubsection{Evaluation on PH2 Dataset}
+\subsubsection{Evaluation on PH2 dataset}

 Table \ref{t-ph2} shows segmentation results on the PH2 dataset.
-Our model reaches an overall JA of $86.6\%$ using the models trained on the ISIC-2017 training set.
-In comparison with second competitor Lei Bi et al.\cite{r18}, the proposed architecture outnumbers them by $0.7\%$.
-These results prove that our model has a strong generalization ability.
+Our model reaches an overall JA score of $86.6\%$ using the models trained on the ISIC-2017 training set.
+In comparison with the competitors \cite{bi2019step} and \cite{xie2020skin}, the proposed architecture outnumbers them by $0.7\%$ and $0.9\%$ in JA, respectively.
+These results prove that our model also has a strong generalization ability.

-\subsection{Effect of Ablation Analysis}
+\subsection{Effect of ablation analysis}

-Next, we provide some analysis about our model and give corresponding comparison on ISIC-2017 dataset for skin lesion segmentation.
+Next, we provide some analysis about our model and give a corresponding comparison on the ISIC-2017 dataset for skin lesion segmentation.
 Our method employs the proposed CCA module and CGL module assembled in the base encoder-decoder architecture.
 Therefore, we conduct experiments to validate the usefulness of the proposed method compared with module ablation.
-In our model, the input features of CGL module come from generated context features $f_\mathcal{C}$ of CCA module and the features $f_\mathcal{A} $ of ASPP module. when CCA module is not used, we calculate the local similarity only according to $f_\mathcal{A}$.
+In our model, the input features of the CGL module come from generated context features $f_\mathcal{G}$ of the CCA module and the features $f_\mathcal{A}$ of the ASPP module.
+Without the CCA module, the local contextual information is mined only according to $f_\mathcal{A}$.
 As shown in Table \ref{t4}, the local affinity module improves the segmentation performance remarkably ($79.5\%$).
-Compared with the baseline (ResNet-101+ASPP), only employing the local affinity features in encoder network like \cite{r41} yields a $1.1\%$ and $1.6\%$ improvement of DI and JA.
+Compared with the baseline (ResNet+ASPP), only employing the local affinity features in the encoder sub-network yields a $1.1\%$ and $1.6\%$ improvement of DI and JA.
 Similarly, only adopting the CCA module in our base model, there are $1.1\%$ and $1.5\%$ enhancement on metrics DI and JA than the baseline, respectively.
 Further, when we integrate the CCA module to extract the richer context and guide the local affinity computation, the proposed method reaches an overall DI of $87.5\%$ and JA of $80.0\%$ without considering the auxiliary loss.
-Specifically, the average overall DI and JA of our model increase by $1.4\%$ and $2.1\%$ than the baseline, increase by $0.3\%$ and $0.5\%$ than the model without CCA module, and increase by $0.3\%$ and $0.6\%$ than the model without CGL module.
-The results demonstrate that the proposed method can effectively extract context information of images for skin lesion segmentation.